 Nvidia announced "Project Denver" during the January 2011 Consumer Electronics Show.
 Project Denver is Nvidia's development of ARM-architecture based CPUs which could challenge the x86 CPU architecture that currently dominates the desktop, notebook and server CPU market.
 Intel and AMD are the leading x86 CPU players.
 Since the launch of the project, Nvidia has not talked in detail about its entry in the CPU market.

 Nvidia also designs and develops mobile processor for use in smartphones and tablets.
 Nvidia's Tegra processor has seen significant revenue growth in 2011 and 2012.
 Mobile computing could become a big business for Nvidia in the future.
-The company also introduced its own handheld gaming device (Shield) this year.
+The company also introduced its own handheld gaming device (Shield) last year.

 The Professional Graphics segment makes a significant contribution to Nvidia's overall valuation due Nvidia's high share in the market.

 The importance of Professional Graphics is driven by 2 things:

 We estimate that Nvidia had much higher penetration in the professional graphics cards market (~75%), compared to discrete desktop graphics (~70%), discrete notebook graphics (~70%).

 Although there are about 17 times as many discrete graphics cards sold compared to the number of professional graphics cards sold, the professional graphics are on average sold at 6-8 times the price of a standard graphics card.

 Shift from Desktops to Notebooks